 All this came together beautifully in the 40 minute demo that featured a villain with mental powers going through a caper where he had to collect dna of Doomsday for Luthor, then team up with the villain to take the monsterous entity hostage.

 As far as comparisons to other MMOs go, the team is well aware that some will hit more than others.
 They have people from Planetscape and Everquest on the team, of course, and they’ve played and seen plenty of World of Warcraft and City of Heroes.
 They really feel their approach will be different enough from the outset that once people play, those comparisons will drop.
 The uniqueness of the DC license is certainly not lost on Andersen and Yangi.
 Another thing they have in their favor is the PS3 being their target platform; the graphical detail already present at this stage is far beyond that of most PC MMOs, which are often designed to run on just about any computer made in the last 5 or 6 years, rather than on current technology.
-We were assured again that expandability is being built into the
+We were assured again that expandability is being built into the Actual in-game render of LexCorp Heavy Air Assault Vehicleinfrastructure from the start to allow this universe to change much like that of the comics.
+Crossovers with the comics and Capers and Cases based on popular storylines from the comics are strong possibilities, as well.

 The game, as mentioned, is still in “Pre-Alpha” status, but it already looks amazing; when complete, it looks to be a must-own, system-selling title for the PS3, and a dream come true for fans of DC Comics.